demberto/PyFLP/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+This project follows the [all-contributors] specification.
+Contributions of any kind are welcome!

 ## © License

-**PyFLP** has been licensed under the [GNU Public License v3][gpl3-link].
+The code in this project has been licensed under the [GNU Public License v3][gpl3-link].

 <!-- BADGES / SHIELDS -->
 [black-shield]: https://img.shields.io/badge/code%20style-black-black